ambarprajapati/Submission/README.md

 > **Completed**: Technical and functional requirements as specified.
 * DONE: A user must be able to create a task.
 	* DONE: A user must not be able to create a task with no title.
-* DONE: A user must be able to delete a task..
+* DONE: A user must be able to delete a task.
-* DONE: A user must be able to complete a task..
+* DONE: A user must be able to complete a task.
-        A user must be able to see a visual representation of a completed task.
+	* DONE: A user must be able to see a visual representation of a completed task.
-        The complete button should be disabled if the task is completed.
+	* DONE: The complete button should be disabled if the task is completed.
-    A user must be able to see a list of all their tasks.
+* DONE: A user must be able to see a list of all their tasks.
-    The add-task input field must clear after adding a task.
+* DONE: The add-task input field must clear after adding a task.
-    After adding a new task, the task must be added to the list of visible tasks.
+* DONE: After adding a new task, the task must be added to the list of visible tasks.

 #### Assessment 2